COVID-19 vaccination now open to Singapore residents aged 45 to 59

 They may register their interest at vaccine.gov.sg, and they will receive an SMS with a personalised URL allowing them to book their appointments online.

-“With the vaccination for the prioritised groups well under way, we are now ready to expand the vaccination programme to younger age groups in the population,” said Health Minister Gan Kim Yong on Wednesday (Mar 24) at a press conference by the multi-ministry task force on the COVID-19 outbreak.
+“With the vaccination for the prioritised groups well under way, we are now ready to expand the vaccination programme to younger age groups in the population,” said Health Minister Gan Kim Yong on Wednesday (Mar 24) at a press conference by the COVID-19 multi-ministry task force.

 Registrants will receive SMSes as soon as there are slots available, which should happen within a few days of registration.